stockc/mnug/public/speakers.md

 *   <a name="arnoutk"></a>
     **Arnout Kazemier**

+*   <a name="benediktm"></a>
+    **Benedikt Meurer**

+    Benedikt joined Google in 2013 to work on the V8 JavaScript VM that powers both Node.js and Chrome.
+He is currently the tech lead of the JavaScript Execution Optimization team, focusing on the new compiler architecture TurboFan and the performance of new language features.
+In the past he has been contributing to various different open source projects, including OCaml, Xfce and NetBSD, among others.
+In his spare time he’s a father of two, enjoys hiking and biking.

 *   <a name="bodok"></a>
     **Bodo Kaiser**
     Originating from a sys admin background node.js was the first real programming language/framework after bash.